Christian Brothers Academy (New Jersey): Athletics

-The Christian Brothers Academy Colts have competed since 1982 in Division A North of the Shore Conference, which is comprised of public and private high schools in Monmouth and Ocean counties on the Northern Jersey Shore.
+The Christian Brothers Academy Colts have competed since 1982 in Division A North of the Shore Conference, which is composed of public and private high schools in Monmouth and Ocean counties on the Northern Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Since entering, the Colts have won over 240 Shore Conference championships.
 With 1,386 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group I for public schools).

 CBA has been a member of the New Jersey State Interscholastic Athletic Association (NJSIAA) since the early 1960s.
 Since winning their first state title in 1965 (basketball), CBA has won over 145 state championships.
 At CBA, all sports are governed by the NJSIAA, with the exception of crew, rugby and sailing, which have independent governing bodies.
 Christian Brothers does not field an interscholastic football program.

 Christian Brothers Academy has been recognized nine times by the NJSIAA as the Group A Non-Public winner of the annual ShopRite Cup, which is awarded for overall achievement by athletics programs in the state.
 The NJSIAA has recognized the school as Group A winner of the Shop Rite Cup Championships in 2004, 2005, 2006, 2011, 2012, 2013, 2015, 2016, 2017, 2018 and 2019–20.